Crayon Shin-chan: Invasion!! Alien Shiriri

 Crayon Shin-chan: Invasion!!
 Alien Shiriri (クレヨンしんちゃん: 襲来！！宇宙人シリリ, Kureyon Shinchan: Shūrai!
 Uchūjin Shiriri) is a 2017 Japanese anime film produced by Shin-Ei Animation.
 It is the 25th film of the popular comedy manga and anime series Crayon Shin-chan.
 It was released on 15 April 2017 in Japanese theatres.
 It is directed by Masakazu Hashimoto, who also directed the 21st movie Crayon Shin-chan: Very Tasty!
 B-class Gourmet Survival!! and 23rd movie Crayon Shin-chan: My Moving Story!
 Cactus Large Attack!.

 With this movie, Crayon Shin-chan celebrates the silver jubilee of its movie series.

 Neofilms later opened the film in Hong Kong in summer 2017.

 Synopsis

 One day, the Nohara family met a mysterious alien from outer space named Shiriri.
-On being basked by a ray emitted by Shiriri, Hiroshi and Misae became 25 years younger and appeared as kids.
-To be able to return into adult form, they must find Shiriri's father, who is somewhere in Japan.
-This situation, which initially started with Shinnosuke's family and later his friends, gradually involves the entire of Japan.
+On being struck by a ray emitted by Shiriri, Hiroshi and Misae became 25 years younger and appeared as kids.
+To be able to return to adult form, they must find Shiriri's father, who is somewhere in Japan.
+This situation, which initially started with Shinnosuke's family and later his friends, gradually involves the whole of Japan.